kgrantsasson/kgrantsasson.github.io/lab4.md

 ![sink route](sinkroute.PNG)

 Finally, I ran flow accumualation tool.
-As you can see below, darker areas are areas with greater flow accumulation.
+As you can see below, darker areas have greater flow accumulation.
 Once this value reaches a certain threshold, we can determine that there is a stream present.

 ![Flow Accumulation](flowaccumulation.PNG)